andredesousa/angular-lighthouse/README.md

 - `test` - Runs the unit tests.
 - `test:watch` - Runs the unit tests.
 - `audit` - Runs the audit tests.
+- `audit:watch` - Runs the audit tests in watch mode.
 - `build` - Builds the dist files.
 - `release` - Builds the Docker image.